FormidableLabs/victory-native-xl/website/docs/cartesian/line/line.md

 [A `CurveType` value](./use-line-path.md#options) that indicates the type of curve should be drawn (e.g. `linear` or `natural`).

-### `interpolateMissingData`
+### `connectMissingData`

-[The `interpolateMissingData: boolean` value](./use-line-path.md#options) that indicates whether missing data should be interpolated for the resulting `Path`.
+[The `connectMissingData: boolean` value](./use-line-path.md#options) that indicates whether missing data should be interpolated for the resulting `Path`.
 If set to `true`, the output will be a single, connected line chart path (even if there are missing data values).
 If set to `false`, if there is missing data values – the path will consist of multiple disconnected "parts".

 <div class="flex flex-col md:flex-row gap-4">
 <div class="flex-1">

-`interpolateMissingData={false}`
+`connectMissingData={false}`

 ![Interpolate missing data](../../assets/line-interpolate-false.png)